nazmulidris/developerlife.com/about-me.md

   programming, performance optimization

 **Why it matters:** I'm solving real problems for developers building complex terminal and CLI applications.
+This space hasn't really seen much innovation since the 90s.
+Currently with the popularization of tools like Claude Code, the Terminal is a primary point of interaction with more developers than ever before.
 The `r3bl_tui` framework represents years of experience in systems programming, performance optimization, and production-grade infrastructure design.

 ## What I Bring